Rush Limbaugh behind the golden EIB microphone, the EIB Southern Command meeting and surpassing all audience expectations on a daily basis.

 I appreciate that.

-I just wanted to make a quick comment on something you said earlier about uh jobs to be created by Obama to fix the roads and bridges.
+I just wanted to make a quick comment on something you said earlier about jobs to be created by Obama to fix the roads and bridges.

 I have a friend that works for the New York City DOT, and for those in Rio Linda, that's the Department of Transportation.

-No, no, no, no, it's just uh Rio Linda's uh been excused here.
+Rio Linda's been excused here.

-Ah, they is they are the most uninformed people in the country among the voting population, according to exit poll data.
+From now on, it's for those of you who voted for Obama because it is they are the most uninformed people in the country among the voting population, according to exit poll data.

 Thank you for the correction.